Escape of the Week: Buenos Aires, Argentina

 About the Author: Rease Kirchner is a US Citizen who spent the last year and a half living the expat life in Buenos Aires, Argentina.
 She is fluent in Spanish, overly snarky and more in love with ice cream than anyone you have met or will ever meet.
 She likes to keep it real and keep her readers laughing.
 You can follow her at @Travelated, @TravelatedRease and on her site, Travelated.com.

-2 Comments on "Escape of the Week: Buenos Aires, Argentina"
+3 thoughts on “Escape of the Week: Buenos Aires, Argentina